Best Day Hiking Backpack: 2023 10 Top Models

 • One size pack

-Bottom-Line: If you’re looking for minimalist packs for short hikes, the REI Co-Op Flash is a cheap option to pack all your essentials.
+Bottom-Line: If you’re looking for minimalist packs for short hikes, this budget daypack is a great option.

 Gregory Citro 24 H20 (Juno 24 H20)